 There’s no way that we can skip Dal Makhani when talking about food in Amritsar.
-This tasty comfort food is made with black lentils that is soaked in water overnight before cooking it.
-Dal Makhani in Amritsar is creamy, rich and full of ghee.
-The taste is a combination of both sweet and savoury but it is really heavenly.
-Here are the places in Amritsar which serve some of the best Dal Makhani you will ever have.
+This tasty comfort food is made with black lentils that are soaked in water overnight before cooking it.
+Dal Makhani in Amritsar is creamy, rich, and full of ghee.
+The taste is a combination of both sweet and savory, and absolutely heavenly.
+Here are the places in Amritsar which serve some of the best Dal Makhani you’ll ever have:

 Kesar Da Dhaba

-One of the most legendary places in Amritsar.
-Kesar Da Dhaba has been around since 1916.
-Do try their Palak Paneer too.
-Situated in Chowk Passion, Kesar Da Dhaba is a pure vegetarian restaurant with simple and basic tables and seating arrangement.
-Their Dal Makhani goes through a slow 12 hour cooking process which makes it so amazing!
+One of the most legendary places in Amritsar, Kesar Da Dhaba has been around since 1916.
+Do try their palak paneer too.
+Situated in Chowk Passion, Kesar Da Dhaba is a pure vegetarian restaurant with simple and basic tables and seating arrangements.
+Their Dal Makhani goes through a slow 12-hour cooking process which makes it so amazing!

 Bharawan Da Dhaba

 A glass full of sweet creamy magic, anyone?
-The perfect beverage to have after a spicy flavourful meal to wash it all down.
+The perfect beverage to have after a spicy flavorful meal to wash it all down.
 Just like everything else in Amritsar, Lassi also is served in copious amounts.
-Be it in restaurants, dhabas or street side stalls, you will find Lassi across the city.
+Be it in restaurants, dhabas, or street side stalls, you will find Lassi across the city.
 It comes topped off with malai.
-You get great lassi at most places in Amritsar.
-But here are a couple of iconic places where having this beverage is an experience of its own.
+You get great Lassi at most places in Amritsar.
+But here are a couple of iconic places where having this beverage is an experience of its own:

 Nothing prettier than the sight of Lassi being churned.
 Even more so when you see a Peda (yup, the sweet dish) being used to prepare the huge steel glass of Lassi.
 Gian Di Lassi is situated at Hathi Gate.
 You can also pack some other sweets for yourself while you’re there.